Answers to Your Top Property Maintenance FAQs

 As a landlord in Texas, it’s the law for you to resolve any maintenance issue that poses a health and safety concern for your renter.

-What Repairs are Tenants Responsible?
+What Repairs Are Tenants Responsible for?

 It is your tenant’s responsibility to maintain the integrity of your property.
-So, any damages like holes in the wall, ruined furniture that came with the rental, broken windows, damaged caused by landscaping activities, or other examples of minor damage are your tenant’s responsibility for repairs.
+So, any damages like holes in the wall, ruined furniture that came with the rental, broken windows, damage caused by landscaping activities, or other examples of minor damage are your tenant’s responsibility for repairs.

 How Do I Coordinate Property Maintenance with Tenants?